 Some interviewers might even present you with a hypothetical problem to which you need to generate solutions.
 For instance, some of them might ask you how many cars would typically pass on the George Washington Bridge in a day.
 They are more interested in your reasoning, rather than how correct the answer is.

-The best thing you can do is check the website before you attend the interview; in other words, always make sure you research as much as you can.
+The most important step is to thoroughly check the website before your interview; in other words, always ensure you do as much research as possible.
 Some companies might have community sections where candidates share their best advice on how to prepare, how to dress, and other information.

 Summary